Fabiancrg/Caelum/README.md

 ## Project Description

-This project implements a comprehensive environmental monitoring device using ESP32-C6/H2 with Zigbee connectivity.
-The device combines multiple sensors and actuators into a single Zigbee end-device with five distinct endpoints, optimized for battery-powered weather station applications with deep sleep support.
+This project implements a battery-powered environmental monitoring device using ESP32-C6/H2 with Zigbee connectivity.
+The device features a simplified 2-endpoint design focused on essential weather station functionality, optimized for low-power operation with deep sleep support.

 This project is based on the examples provided in the ESP Zigbee SDK: